The plan contains four key areas of strategic focus and inquiry to guide our work over the next three to five years: Program, People, Place, and Plan.

-Each of the four areas of focus is a continuation of the work we began in our 2010–15 strategic plan.
-The prevailing theme is renewal: renewing our almost 150-year commitment to excellence in academics through our inquiry-based program, renewing our 50-year-old campus, and renewing our commitment to cultural competence and power for good.
+Each of the four areas of focus is a continuation of the work we began more than a decade ago.
+The prevailing theme is renewal: renewing our more than 150-year commitment to excellence in academics through our inquiry-based program, renewing our 50-year-old campus, and renewing our commitment to cultural competence and power for good.

-The Strategic Planning Committee, under the leadership of Board President and OES parent Elizabeth Gewecke, was comprised of Trustees, parents, alumni, and employees.
+The Strategic Planning Committee was comprised of Trustees, parents, alumni, and employees.
 The process engaged nearly 700 individuals.
 This plan is informed by their insights and guided by the mission and vision of OES.

 Examples of the work in progress are cited below.